Luis Torrens Player Props: Cubs vs. Dodgers

 Luis Torrens At The Plate

-- Torrens enters this game on a four-game hitting streak.
-During his last outings, he's hitting .375.

-- In five of 10 games this year, Torrens got a hit, but only one each time.
+- In five of 12 games this season, Torrens got a hit, but only one each time.

-- He has not hit a long ball in his 10 games this season.
+- In 12 games played this year, he has not hit a long ball.

-- Torrens has picked up an RBI in two games this year, with multiple runs batted in once.
+- Torrens has picked up an RBI in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.